wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

 = {{ version }} =
+* Fix: Make sure existing adsense code is not changed after updating
+* Fix: Missing quads-ad class in custom Ad spots
+* Fix: Hide on (mobile, desktop, tablet) device rules not working for custom Ad spots
+* Fix: WP QUADS PRO can not be detected if folder name is not default wp-content/plugins/wp-quads-pro
+* Tweak: Change description of load order

+= 1.2.9 =
 * New: AMP support with WP QUADS PRO and Automattic AMP plugin

 = 1.2.8 =